 - Are there other reasons a baby may wake during the night?

-- What does the research say about why babies wake at night?
+- Why do babies wake at night?

-- Do formula-fed infants really sleep longer?
+- So, do formula-fed infants really sleep longer?

 Similarities between breast milk and formula